napari/napari/docs/guides/contexts_expressions.md

 In Python, **expressions** are simple combinations of **values** and **operations** that can be reduced to a single value.
 For example, `1 > 5` is an expression that always reduces to the value `False` when evaluated.  `x > 5 and y == 'hello'` is also an expression that reduces to a boolean value; however, in order to evaluate that expression, we need to be able to fill in the values for the variable **names** "`x`" and "`y`".
 Those values are provided by some **context** (or "namespace"), which maps the variable names to their values.

-The value of `expression` depends on the context in which it is evaluated.
+The value of an `expression` depends on the context in which it is evaluated.

 ```python
 In [1]: expression = "x > 5 and y == 'hello'"